 Integrating IT asset discovery and inventory data with a Configuration Management Database (CMDB) is an important step for organizations seeking greater visibility of their IT environment or tighter control over service dependencies and changes.

-This connection creates a single, reliable source of truth that links assets to the services they support, improving impact analysis, incident resolution, and overall data consistency.
+This connection creates a reliable source of truth that links assets to the services they support, improving impact analysis, incident resolution, and overall data consistency.

-SaaS discovery and shadow IT: close the gaps
+SaaS discovery and shadow IT: Close the gaps

 SaaS discovery is a key part of IT asset discovery that focuses on identifying all cloud-based applications used within an organization (both approved and unapproved).
 This practice helps uncover and control shadow IT, reducing security and compliance risks.